Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (609) 889-4957 | Website | Hours: By appointment only | Entrance: Fees vary

-Come make some new friends at Jersey Shore Alpacas.
+Come make some new friends at Jersey Shore Alpacas!
 Located in Middle Township, here you’ll learn about these fun, unique creatures.
-Get up close and personal with the alpacas, and observe their individual personalities.
+Get up close and personal with the alpacas, and observe their unique personalities – and funny antics!

 Kids will especially love the experience as they get to feed carrots to the alpacas.
 There’s even a gift shop featuring products made from alpaca wool.
 Stop in and take souvenirs home for everyone – including yourself!